 In Matter of Wellington Trusts, 2015 NY Slip Op 31294(U) (Nassau County Surrogate, 2015), the court found that a bank co-trustee did not breach its duties by retaining concentrated positions in U.S. large-cap securities during a market downturn, where the family co-trustee refused diversification, had the power to remove bank trustee, and was not clearly incapacitated, the trust terms permitted the investments, and the investments were part of a successful long-term family investment philosophy.
-The complaining beneficiary received regular and increasing distributions while the trust grew from \$2 million to \$36 million, converted to a unitrust to the beneficiary attempted to sue during a temporary downturn in the investment markets.
-The court noted that the trust the trust had a long-term investment strategy.
+The complaining beneficiary received regular and increasing distributions while the trust grew from \$2 million to \$36 million, converted to a unitrust to the beneficiary's benefit, and made large discretionary distributions.
+Still, the beneficiary attempted to sue during a temporary downturn in the investment markets.
+The court noted that the trust had a long-term investment strategy.